Immigration and the 2020 Session

 · Using local law enforcement resources for immigration enforcement

-Dignity Not Detention Act.
-This bill will ban new state and local contracts with for-profit immigrant detention companies and phase out existing contracts by June 2020.
+HB 677/SB 850 - Dignity Not Detention Act.
+This bill would ban new state and local contracts with for-profit immigrant detention companies and phase out existing contracts by October 2021.
 The bill also prohibits state and local entities from entering any new contracts or renewing existing contracts with ICE.
 (Currently, three counties—Frederick, Howard and Worcester—have detention facility contracts with ICE and ICE is seeking to build a 600-bed facility exploring a location in Sudlersville, MD.
 California, Illinois, Michigan, New Mexico and Texas are exploring similar legislation.

 Detailed information and talking points will be available after the bills have been introduced to enable letter-writing, texting, email messaging, visits and testimony – all of which you are encouraged to undertake.